dotse/tls-fed-auth/tls-fed-auth.md

 ~~~

-# Deployments of the FedAE Framework
+# Deployments of the MATF Framework

-The FedAE framework has proven its practical value and robustness through successful deployments in several environments.
+The MATF framework has proven its practical value and robustness through successful deployments in several environments.

 ## Skolfederation Moa

 Skolfederation Moa [@Moa], is a federation designed to secure communication between digital educational resources and schools.
-FedAE is developed to meet Moa's needs and enables secure data exchange for schools, municipalities, educational platforms, and services across Sweden.
+MATF is developed to meet Moa's needs and enables secure data exchange for schools, municipalities, educational platforms, and services across Sweden.

 The community plays a crucial role in this type of federation.
 Members are active participants, and the FO ensures the federation runs smoothly and serves their needs.
 Moa's success highlights the importance of collaboration, with members and the FO working together to maintain trust, security, and interoperability in the education sector.

-The deployment of FedAE in the Swedish education sector has provided several key insights.
+The deployment of MATF in the Swedish education sector has provided several key insights.
 Maintaining an accurate registry of metadata ownership with reliable contact information is essential for troubleshooting and ensuring accountability.
 The deployment also demonstrated the importance of setting reasonable expiration times for metadata.
 Too short an expiration can hinder the ability to implement contingency plans for publishing new metadata during outages.

 Metadata validation is necessary to maintain a stable federation.
 While manual validation may be sufficient in the early stages of a federation, it becomes unmanageable as the federation scales.
 Without an automated validation process, incorrect metadata uploaded by members is likely to go undetected, leading to publication of incorrect metadata.